titom73/sonic-l2ls-evpn-containerlab/README.md

 The SONiC configuration cab be done by manipulating the JSON (and then reloading) or simply using the SONiC CLI adn then doing a config save.

-**Important note 1**: The https://github.com/sonic-net/SONiC/wiki/Configuration provides some very good insights regarding the JSON file structure, however, it is not a complete schema definition to that JSON file (the information is scattered across several different websites)
+**Important note 1**: The https://github.com/sonic-net/SONiC/wiki/Configuration provides some very good insights regarding the JSON file structure, however, it is not a complete schema definition (the information is scattered across several different websites)

 **Important note 2**: Many of the BGP configuration options can be configured in the JSON file directly, however, some configuration options (e.g. import/export policies) require FRR configuration which requires editing the configuration file for FRR (next point)

-2 - FRR configuration regarding protocols such as BGP, can be acceses using vtysh in the SONiC host
+2 - FRR configuration regarding protocols such as BGP, can be accessed using vtysh in the SONiC host
 ```bash
 admin@sonic:~$ vtysh